spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 Required roles:
 * Cluster service role: this is associated with the cluster (and its creation).
 This allow the Kubernetes control plane to manage AWS resources on behalf of the cluster.
 The policy `AmazonEKSClusterPolicy` has all the required permissions, so best use that (unless you require a custom setup).
 The service `eks.amazonaws.com` needs to be able to assume this role (trust relationship).
 We also attach policy `AmazonEKSVPCResourceController` to the role, to allow security groups for pods (a new eks 1.17 feature; see [this](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html) for details).
 * Node worker or specifically node group role: This allows worker nodes to be created for the cluster via an auto scaling group (ASG).
-The more modern node group replaces the older methof of having to create all the resources manually in AWS (ASG, launch configuration, etc).
+The more modern node group replaces the older method of having to create all the resources manually in AWS (ASG, launch configuration, etc).
 There are three policies that are typically used (interestingly these have not changed since node groups were introduced):
   * AmazonEKSWorkerNodePolicy
   * AmazonEKS_CNI_Policy
   * AmazonEC2ContainerRegistryReadOnly